AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

         You will need to create your own conda environment with all packages that are necessary to deploy the environment as a kernel.::

-           # Load jupyterhub/live, and miniconda before creating your environment
+           # Load and miniconda before creating your environment - this provides mamba that is used to create your environment
            module load miniconda

         Create your conda environment, selecting a ``NAME`` for the environment.::

-           # his will use the latest R version on conda-forge.
+           # This will use the latest R version on conda-forge.
 If you need a specific version you can specify it
            # as r-essentials=X.X.X, where X.X.X is your required R version number
            mamba create -n NAME -c conda-forge r-essentials r-irkernel
+           # If Mamba doesn't work you can also replace it with conda, but usually mamba is a lot faster

         The next steps are the same as building a Kernel, except for activating the environment instead of loading the r-irkernel module, since this module depends on the R version. the ``displayname`` will be what will be displayed on jupyter ::

           # Use Rscript to install jupyter kernel, you need the environment for this.
+          # You need the jupyterhub/live module to point R at the right place for jupyter
           module load jupyterhub/live
           source activate NAME
           Rscript -e "library(IRkernel); IRkernel::installspec(name='NAME', displayname='YOUR R Version')"